-increases more strongly in the behavioral model compared to the rational model.
+On top of the stronger increase in government debt and interest rates, consumption inequality increases more in the behavioral model compared to the rational model.
 The reason is that along the wealth distribution, increases in the real interest rate redistribute to wealthier households and, hence, to households who already tend to have a higher consumption level.
 As the increases in the real interest rate are higher in the behavioral HANK model, these redistribution effects are more pronounced.
 Because monetary policy fully stabilizes inflation and the output gap, dividends and wages fall by the same relative amount after the productivity shock, such that each household's labor and dividend income falls by the same amount.
 Hence, the redistribution channels present in Sections 3 and 4 after policy shocks are muted here.
 Put differently, monetary policy turns off the amplification mechanism that works through the unequal exposure of households when implementing zero inflation.

-Overall, our model suggests that accounting for facts (i)-(iv) simultaneously has important implications for policy.
-In particular, there is a strong trade off for monetary policy following an inflationary supply shock.
+These results show that there is a strong trade off for monetary policy following an inflationary supply shock.
 Simply following a Taylor rule and thus, not responding very aggressively to the inflationary pressures, can lead to a significant increase in inflation through the mutual reinforcement of households' unequal exposure to the overheating of the economy as well as households' cognitive discounting of the monetary authority's future response to inflation.
 Counteracting these forces and implementing a zero inflation rate, however, requires a much stronger monetary policy response which, in turn, leads to a strong increase in government debt and inequality.